SMX and front-end board tester for CBM readout chain

 \section{Conclusions}

 The tester is a versatile tool enabling testing of the SMX ASICs at the manufacturing site as well as mounted FEBs and assembled detector modules - both during manufacturing and after delivery, before mounting in the detector.
+Approximately 20 testers will be used in four production sites.
+This number can be significantly increased if the parallel long-term testing of the assembled modules appears necessary.
 The FPGA-based design offers high ﬂexibility.
 The Python-based software may also be easily modified and adapted to the user's particular needs, including interfacing with the higher-level operation and quality verification software.

 \acknowledgments

 The work has been partially supported by GSI, and partially by the statutory funds of the Institute of Electronic Systems.